-Curious will run from 09-27 August online, with events offering insight from some of the world’s leading experts across four key themes of health and wellbeing, innovation and invention, our planet, and Covid-19
+Curious will run from 01-14 August, with events offering insight from some of the world’s leading experts across four key themes of health and wellbeing, innovation and invention, our planet, and Year of Stories.

 Take part in thought-provoking talks and quiz some of Scotland’s leading thinkers and practitioners.
 Quench your curiosity on a range of topics, including the future of energy demands, coastal communities, dealing with death, endometriosis, nanotechnology in healthcare, green aviation, video games, forensic science, and so much more.